r-lib/lintr/linter-300.md

-   where the default value of `stringsAsFactors` [changed from `TRUE` to `FALSE`](https://developer.r-project.org/Blog/public/2020/02/16/stringsasfactors/), by identifying usages of `data.frame()` that (1) have known string columns and (2) don't declare a value for `stringsAsFactors`, and thus rely on the default.
+   where the default value of `stringsAsFactors` [changed from `TRUE` to `FALSE`](https://developer.r-project.org/Blog/public/2020/02/16/stringsasfactors/), by identifying usages of `data.frame()` that (1) have known string columns and (2) don't declare a value for `stringsAsFactors`, and thus rely on the R version-dependent default.

 See the NEWS for the complete list.